jerkyb/rauxa-code-challenge/README.md

 ## Project Notes

 I tried to setup the project as much as I could with consideration as to how I'd set up a resuable layout.
-The layout components
+For example:

 ```
 ButtonGroup